-Good design is site and programme specific, and not all of the design guidelines in this design guide will necessarily apply to every site.
+Good design is a response to the specifics of the site and development brief for the project, and not all of the design guidelines in this design guide will necessarily apply to every site.
 However in all cases the relevant guidelines must be considered and the design objectives must be satisfied.